lechefran/python_slam/docs/numerical-conditioning.md

 The subsequent [robust PnP change](robust-pose.md) adds residual weighting and Jacobian conditioning checks.
 Add `--no-robust-pnp` to the commands below to isolate this earlier solver baseline.
+Also use `--no-recovery` to exclude the subsequent older-keyframe fallback when reproducing earlier losses.

 ## Status and use